Your future Solihull - How can I help?

 • Ditch the car for short journeys and walk down to your local cafe, park or groceries shop more often.

 • Travel by public transport to reduce your personal carbon footprint!
 Buses and trains carry far more passengers and take up significantly less space than single-occupancy vehicles.
-Use the TfWM journey planner to check times and plan your journey.
+Use the Transport for West Midlands (TfWM) journey planner to check times and plan your journey.

-• Find out your EPC (Energy Performance Certificate) rating.
+• Find out your energy performance certificate (EPC) rating.
 View the government website to get started.
 This is a crucial first step to understanding how to make your home more energy efficient.

-• Take a look at Simple Energy Advice, endorsed by the Government, for tips on making your home warmer, reducing energy bills and planning home improvements.
+• Take a look at Simple Energy Advice for tips on making your home warmer, reducing energy bills and planning home improvements.

 • Get a smart meter and see how much energy you are using and how much it costs in real time.
 Get in touch with your energy supplier, who can arrange for smart meters to be installed at a time and date that suits you.